 Concept Overview

-Input signals to visual behaviors
+Input to Environment

 Growth stage 1: oak stump